 Why do you not require rabies or feline leukemia vaccinations?

-Since cats from different families will never mingle and our windows are screened to prevent bat exposure, the risk of transmission of feline immunodeficiency virus or feline leukemia virus or rabies on our premises is zero.
+Cats from different families will never mingle and there is no possibility of exposure to bats so the risk of exposure to these diseases (or FIV) on our premises is zero.
 We stringently require proof of up-to-date vaccination against the air-borne diseases (FVRCP).

 We have a large cat family.
 Can you accommodate us?

 For larger families, or for house-mates who need a bit more elbow room, we have cat doors between a few of the rooms so a large family can use two adjoining rooms.